 The Quick Answer

 There are many certification options in the Animal Assisted Therapy (AAT) and Equine Facilitated Wellness (EFW) fields, meaning this can be an overwhelming and confusing topic at first.
-For reasons I discuss in more depth below, the Canadian certification program I usually recommend for EFW is through Equine Facilitated Wellness – Canada (EFW-Can).
-EFW-Can have a credible and flexible certification approach for people who are seeking certification in EFW as a mental health, equine facilitated learning and/ or equine professional.
+For reasons I discuss in more depth below, the Canadian certification program I usually recommend for EFW is through The Professional Association for Equine Facilitated Wellness (Pro-EFW).
+Pro-EFW have a credible and flexible certification approach for people who are seeking certification in EFW as a mental health, equine facilitated learning and/ or equine professional.
 It is possible to certify in one, two or all three of these areas.

 The Longer Answer